elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 end
 ```

+`recompile`, and repeat the evaluation of the query for `"GH1"`, and again match the resulting
-`recompile`, and reload the structure for location `gh1`.
-You will notice, it holds the new
+value as the `gh1` variable.
+You will notice, it now holds the new `plants` field, indeed as
-`plants` field, indeed as expected in need of `preload`.
-You know how to do that, and you will
+expected in need of `preload`.
+You know how to do that, and you will get a nicely populated
-get a nicely populated `gh1.plants` field, with a list of `%Plant` structures.
-You should be
+`gh1.plants` field, with a list of `%Plant` structures.
+You should be surprised, or maybe not,
-surprised, or maybe not, for we did not need any migration.
+for we did not need any migration.

 The `belongs_to` macro defines a field in the schema containing it, and implies the presence of
 a foreign key in the database table corresponding to our schema, pointing to the `queryable`